Conophytum [Koh-no-FY-tum] is native to South Africa and is in the miniature succulent plant types group.

 Spray contact insecticide in the growing season to keep the pest problem in control.

-In some cases, tortrix moth caterpillars and snails might munch the plants, but these are easily hunted during the night.
+Sometimes, tortrix moth caterpillars and snails might munch the plants, but these are easily hunted during the night.

 You will notice the skin of the leaves breaking when this happens.